 - Mortgages you took out on your main home and/or a second home on or before October 13, 1987 (called "grandfathered" debt, because these are mortgages that existed before the current tax rules for mortgage interest took effect).

 - Mortgages you took out after October 13, 1987 to buy, build or improve your main home and/or second home (called acquisition debt) that totaled $1 million or less for tax years prior to 2018 ($500,000 if you are married and filing separately from your spouse) or $750,000 or less for tax years after 2017.
+Mortgages that existed as of December 14, 2017 will continue to receive the same tax treatment as under the old rules.

 If a mortgage does not meet these criteria, your interest deduction may be limited.
 To figure out how much interest you can deduct and for more details on the rules summarized above, see IRS Publication 936: Home Mortgage Interest Deduction.